Wife Of Kentucky Lawmaker Who Killed Himself Plans To Run For His Seat

 It's the latest turn in what has been shocking series of events.

-On Monday, the Kentucky Center for Investigative Reporting published an in-depth investigation on Johnson that included allegations he sexually assaulted a 17-year-old girl in the basement of the church where he served as pastor in 2013.
+On Monday, the Kentucky Center for Investigative Reporting published an in-depth investigation of Johnson that included allegations he sexually assaulted a 17-year-old girl in the basement of the church where he served as pastor in 2013.

 He was found dead on Wednesday night next to his vehicle on a bridge over the Salt River in Mount Washington.
 Bullitt County Coroner David Billings said Johnson, 57, died from a single, self-inflicted gunshot to the head.